Research

 • Collaborations (listed in alphabetical order)

-Dr. Patrick Ganzer of the University of Miami Project to Cure Paralysis
+Dr. Patrick Ganzer, University of Miami Project to Cure Paralysis

-Dr. Xiaoming Jin of the Indiana University Stark Neurosciences Research Institute
+Dr. Xiaoming Jin, Indiana University Stark Neurosciences Research Institute

-Dr. Theodor Lampidis of the University of Miami Sylvester Comprehensive Cancer Center
+Dr. Theodor Lampidis, University of Miami Sylvester Comprehensive Cancer Center

-Dr. Brian Noga of the University of Miami Project to Cure Paralysis
+Dr. Brian Noga, University of Miami Project to Cure Paralysis

-Dr. Yelena Yesha of the University of Miami Frost Information Data Science and Computing
+Dr. Yelena Yesha, University of Miami Frost Information Data Science and Computing

 Top